Small Caps

 When venture capital meets the public market: what investors need to know

+Venture Capital Public Market explained in plain English.
 Venture capital-backed companies don't come to market because they're ready for you.
-They come because their backers need to exit.
-Here's what that means for investors.
+They come.

 There is a moment in the life of many successful private companies when the venture capitalists who backed them from the beginning decide it is time to move on.
 They have taken the company from an idea to a functioning business, shepherded it through funding rounds, helped recruit senior management, and watched the valuation climb on paper.
 Now they want liquidity.
 They want the returns they promised their own investors.
 And the most common route to that liquidity is a public market listing.